-A lot of our conversation with potential Cyclr customers centres around APIs, the possibilities they create, and how our data orchestration tools abstract the complexity of dealing with them.
+A lot of our conversations with potential Cyclr customers centres around APIs.
+This is because APIs present many possibilities and how our data orchestration tools abstract the complexity of dealing with them.

 But not all use cases require your app to have an API.